 Michele J. Meises

 Ms. Meises has over 20 years of experience representing debtors, creditors’ committees, ad hoc committees, lenders, and other parties in interest across multiple industries in large and complex Chapter 11 cases.
-Prior to joining White & Case, Ms. Meises was Counsel in the business finance & restructuring group of another major international law firm, where she represented debtors in many of the most high-profile and groundbreaking Chapter 11 cases in history, including American Airlines, General Motors, and Lehman Brothers.
+Prior to joining White & Case, Ms. Meises was Counsel in the business finance & restructuring group of another major international law firm, where she represented debtors in many of the most high-profile and groundbreaking Chapter 11 cases in history.
 Additionally, while at her prior firm, Ms. Meises was a teaching assistant for Corporate Reorganization and Bankruptcy, taught by Harvey R. Miller at Columbia University School of Law for 15 years, and was a member of the subcommittee to draft the Local Bankruptcy Rules for the Southern District of New York.

 Select Creditor Representations: